pranav-j/employee-management-system-SERVERLESS/README.md

 # Serverless Employee Management System

-A serverless Employee Management System (EMS) built using AWS Lambda, API Gateway, AWS S3, MongoDB Atlas, and AWS Cognito for authentication and authorization.
+A serverless Employee Management System (EMS) built using AWS Lambda, API Gateway, AWS S3 and MongoDB Atlas.
 This project demonstrates how to create, read, update, and delete employee records in a serverless architecture with secure access control.

 ## Features